xwangSGG/xwangSGG.github.io/_pages/about.md

 - IEEE Geoscience and Remote Sensing Letters (GRSL)
 - IEEE JOURNAL OF SELECTED TOPICS IN APPLIED EARTH OBSERVATIONS AND REMOTE SENSING (J-STARS)
 - Expert Systems With Applications

+## Editor Services
+- Special issue 'Sino-German P & RS cooperation: Applications, Methods, Reviews' on the PFG-Journal (IF 2.1)

 # 💻 Demos